 Additionally, placing your baby on her belly for play will provide her with the opportunity to move from side-to-side, which can help with coordination, balance and postural control.
 As she gains these new motor skills and perspectives, she’ll become more confident and curious, which will encourage her to move and explore the world around her not to mention, prepare herself for crawling.

 Like adults, infants need to experience a variety of positions throughout the day in order to maintain and develop healthy, functional bodies.
 Newborns who spend the majority of their time in car seats and lying on their backs can develop a misshapen or flattened head.
 This has only worsened in recent years due to the “Back to Sleep” campaign of the early 1990s, which recommended placing all sleeping babies on their backs.
-While this important practice significantly reduced the prevalence of sudden infant death syndrome or SIDS, (YAY!) it has introduced new concerns about infants’ head shape, not to mention early physical and motor development.
+While this important practice significantly reduced the prevalence of sudden infant death syndrome or SIDS, it has introduced new concerns about infants’ head shape, not to mention early physical and motor development.

 You can balance out the nighttime back sleeping with tummy time as well as baby wearing.

-Tummy time can be started with healthy newborns on their first full day out of the womb, even before the umbilical cord has fallen off.
 The sooner you begin encouraging your baby to lie on her tummy, the more likely it is that she’ll accept this position as natural.
 An easy (and instinctual!) way to practice tummy time is by laying belly-to-belly as you do skin-to-skin bonding.

 To get started, lie down on your back and place your newborn tummy-down on top of your soft belly, with your heads pointing in the same direction.
 Place your head on a pillow so that you’re able to easily gaze at your baby.
 Smile and speak softly.
 Your newborn will already have the reflex to lift her head slightly, and she will enjoy looking at your face and hearing the sound of your voice in this position.
 It’s a wonderful way to bond.